vegaprotocol/specs/protocol/0086-ASPR-activity_streak_program.md

 - if a party was "inactive" in the epoch

   - increment their `inactivity_streak` streak by `1`
-  - if their `inactivity_streak` is greater than or equal to the `rewards.activityStreak.streakLength`, reset their `activity_streak` to `0`.
+  - if their `inactivity_streak` is greater than or equal to the `rewards.activityStreak.inactivityLimit`, reset their `activity_streak` to `0`.

 A party is defined as active if they fulfil **either** of the following criteria:

-- their open interest was strictly greater than `rewards.activityStreak.minQuantumOpenVolume` at any point in the epoch
+- their open interest was strictly greater than `rewards.activityStreak.minQuantumOpenNotionalVolume` at any point in the epoch
 - their total trade volume was strictly greater than `rewards.activityStreak.minQuantumTradeVolume` at the end of the epoch

 ### Setting activity benefits